cinquin/javac_bug/README.md

 of tools, such as Findbugs and JaCoCo, rely on ASM for bytecode analysis and thus also fail on affected bytecode.

-This is being investigated by Oracle as [OpenJDK bug 8144185](https://bugs.openjdk.java.net/browse/JDK-8144185).
+This was investigated by Oracle as [OpenJDK bug 8144185](https://bugs.openjdk.java.net/browse/JDK-8144185), and is fixed in JDK 8u172.

 Stack traces of ASM exceptions caused by the bug include the following (ASM v5.0.2):